 OK my beautiful vegetarian friends, you are going to want to skip this post.
 It’s all about making your own hamburgers with your own hands….not something you’re probably going to enjoy.

 So begins our first foodie club challenge: homemade burgers!
 I chose Rachael Ray’s Big Spicy Mac with a fakeout Big Mac Sauce and my sides were Sunny Anderson’s Sweet Potato and Celery Root Fries and I made pesto mushrooms with Tyler Florence’s pesto recipe.
 Altogether the ingredients I had to buy came to $30.58, most of which was spent on the pesto mushrooms because pine nuts and Parmesan are so expensive!

 I used my mandolin with the matchstick setting and carefully cut out the celery and sweet potato fries.
 Sunny says to put them in the oven at 450F for 40 minutes.
 Well it was a good thing I checked on them after about 15, most of them had already burned!
 Thankfully Tyler’s pesto turned out perfectly.
 I cooked the mushrooms and tossed them with the pesto and they were delicious.

 I didn’t have to buy any spices for the burgers, I had them all already but I skipped the coriander, not a huge fan.
-I did divide this recipe in half since it’s just me and my husband: just over 1 lb of extra lean ground sirloin, 1 tbsp chili powder, 1/2 tbsp cumin, 2 tbsp Worchestershire sauce and 1 tbsp grill seasoning.
+I did divide this recipe in half: combine just over 1 lb of extra lean ground sirloin, 1 tbsp chili powder, 1/2 tbsp cumin, 2 tbsp Worchestershire sauce and 1 tbsp grill seasoning.